-Dave Grohl offers advice on how to get through lockdown 2.0
+This is Dave Grohl's advice on how to get through lockdown

-Dave Grohl suggests fans "dance in (their) kitchen with a bottle of wine" to help them get through the pandemic.
+Dave Grohl suggested fans "dance in (their) kitchen with a bottle of wine" to help them get through the coronavirus pandemic.

-Asked how he coped himself, the Learn To Fly rocker mused: "Well you know, when everything shut down here in March I was nervous because I'm a creatively restless person and I'm just so used to working with the band.
+Asked how he coped with the pandemic at first the Learn To Fly rocker mused: "Well you know, when everything shut down here in March I was nervous because I'm a creatively restless person and I'm just so used to working with the band.
 Like every day for the past two decades, there's not a day that goes by where I'm not doing something that's band related...
 So when it all stopped it really kind of freaked me out."

 He continued: "I wasn't sure what I was going to do so I started writing...
 Not music, I just started writing stories, true stories, short stories from over the years.
 Also, I think when everything shut down people started turning inward and thinking more about what's important to them and the things they took for granted like family..."